15. The Green Mile: The Complete Serial Novel

 Jessie is now trapped in an isolated lakeside house that has become her prison and comes face-to-face with her deepest, darkest fears and memories.

-Her only company are the various voices filling her mind and the shadows of nightfall that may conceal an imagined or very real threat.
+Her only company is the various voices filling her mind and the shadows of nightfall that may conceal an imagined or very real threat.

 This novel is spooky and is edge-of-your-seat reading, with descriptive writing that enhances the reading experience.